-The newly launched Bank of America Unlimited Cash Rewards credit card is pretty straightforward.
-You’ll earn a flat 1.5% cash back on all your purchases.
-You can also earn a $200 online cash rewards bonus after spending $1,000 in the first 90 days.
-The card does not charge an annual fee.
+The Bank of America® Unlimited Cash Rewards credit card is pretty straightforward card, earning a flat 1.5 percent cash back on all your purchases.
+You can also earn a $200 online cash rewards bonus after spending $1,000 in the first 90 days — and you won’t pay an annual fee.

-It’s true that 1.5% cash back cards used to be the industry standard among flat-rate cards, but nowadays, it is more common to score a card that offers up to 2% cash back on all your purchases.
-Lucky for Preferred Rewards members, you can bypass this rate if you have a qualifying account balance with Bank of America.
+It’s true that 1.5 percent cash back cards used to be the industry standard among flat-rate cash back cards, but nowadays it’s more common to score a card that offers up to 2 percent cash back on all your purchases.
+And Preferred Rewards members can surpass this rate if you have a qualifying account balance with Bank of America.